WeirdMidas/AetherAtlas/README.md

 ## Profiles

 - powersave: based on "balance" mode, which, unlike "balance," has lower idle frequencies and a higher bias toward small cores.
-- balance: smoother and more efficient than the stock configuration.
-It's biased toward the small cluster.
+- balance: smoother and more efficient than the stock configuration. it's biased toward the small cluster.
 - performance: more aggressive during ramping, it's biased toward big cores, favoring maximum performance demand.
 - fast: aggressive during "Rice" and "To-Idle," it always tries to save energy while maintaining performance. even without bias toward small cores, it always prioritizes respecting the device's chassis TDP.